 We are funding a cutting edge simulation training programme at Salisbury Hospital that’s enabling staff to provide the very best care to thousands of local people in Hospital each week.

 £78,000 of Stars Appeal funding has provided a second lifelike ‘Sim-Man’ manikin and an artificial lung.
-We are also funding the salary of a Simulation Technician who works alongside the hospital’s Clinical Nurse Lead for Simulation to deliver the specialist training and manage the high tech equipment.
+And, with the help of NHS Charities Together, we are also funding the salary of a Simulation Technician who works alongside the hospital’s Clinical Nurse Lead for Simulation to deliver the specialist training and manage the high tech equipment.

 Simulation based education provides doctors, nurses and other health care professionals a realistic and immersive form of training enabling them to learn together whilst caring for simulated patients.
 Some of the training takes place in the Hospital’s education centre where the equipment is housed in a dedicated simulation suite.
 Alternatively, the sessions can take place within the actual wards and departments where the doctors and nurses work on a day-to-day basis to create an even more lifelike simulation.
 The training includes practising emergency situations, logistics of transferring patients, systems testing and facing uncommon medical events.
 During COVID-19 the simulation team have provided extensive training for the hospital’s clinical staff including those who have had to be redeployed to work in different areas of the Hospital.